dfelinto/blender-manual/manual/physics/forces/force_fields/introduction.rst

    Disabling both options completely deactivates the force field.

+.. _bpy.types.FieldSettings.noise:

+Noise Amount
+   Adds noise to the strength of the force.

+.. _bpy.types.FieldSettings.seed:

+Seed
+   Changes the seed of the random noise.

+.. _bpy.types.FieldSettings.use_absorption:

 Absorption
    Force gets absorbed by collision objects.

+.. _bpy.types.FieldSettings.wind_factor:

 Wind Factor
    Specifies how much the force is reduced when acting parallel to a surface, e.g. cloth.